Sangareddy

 Sangareddy, formerly Sangareddipet is a city and district headquarters of the Sangareddy district in the Indian state of Telangana.
-It was named after the ruler Sanga, who was the son of Rani Shankaramba, a ruler of Medak during the Nizam era.
-It is the largest city in the Sangareddy district and the sixth largest city in the state.
+It was named on Rani Shankaramma's father name Sangareddy, Maharani Shankaramma was a ruler of Andole dynasty(Papannapeta Samasthanam) during the Nizam era.Sangareddy district is located in western part of Telangana state.
+Sengareddy is the largest city in the Sangareddy district and the sixth largest city in the state.
+It has 28 mandals, 4 revenue divisions, 11 municipalities, 647 gram panchayats, area 4,464 sq. km.

 Government and politics

 Civic administration

 The Sangareddy Municipality, classified as a first grade municipality with 38 election wards, was created in 1954.
 The jurisdiction of the civic body is spread over an area of 13.69 km2.
 The city is spread over an urban area of 45 km2.

 Economy

 The city has three large-scale public sector industries.
 These are Bharat Heavy Electricals Limited (one of the Maharatna companies of the Indian government), Bharat Dynamics Limited (where one of India's most powerful missiles, Prithvi, was produced), and Ordnance Factory Medak (which manufactures the Sarath tanks for the Indian Army).

 The city includes the Old Sangareddy and New Sangareddy sections.
 Old Sangareddy is known for its bazaars and old district jail, which has been converted to a jail museum and now called Heritage Jail Museum.

 Monin, a French liquor company, has started to build a manufacturing facility in the district.